Sarah T. Stewart-Mukhopadhyay: Career and research

 Stewart-Mukhopadhyay is director of the Shock Compression Laboratory.
-At Caltech, she was the first to study shock propagation in ice under similar conditions found in our solar system.
+At Caltech, she was the first to study shock propagation in ice under similar conditions found in the Solar System.
 Her research group is interested in planetary formation, particularly with giant impacts and impact cratering.

 She was awarded the Urey Prize in 2009.
 Her work on shock-induced ice melting helped to show that liquid water is the most erosive fluid currently at work on the surface of Mars.

 One of the tools at the Shock Compression Laboratory is a 40 mm cannon.
 The shock lab has been located at UC Davis since 2016.
 Her group also does experiments at the Z Machine at Sandia National Laboratory to study shock-induced vaporization.

 Stewart-Mukhopadhyay proposed a version of the giant impact hypothesis in which an oblate Earth was slowed from a 2.3-hour long day, and allowed to become spherical, by an impact with the planet Theia.

 In 2018 Simon J. Lock, Sarah Stewart-Mukhopadhyay, et al. hypothesized a new kind of astronomical object – a synestia – and proposed a new model of how the Earth and Moon were formed.